Marketing Technology – The What’s and How’s

 • Is the transfer of data something the vendor would help with during onboarding?

-• Can the vendor’s sales team provide you with positive reviews and ratings from their customers – particularly those who might be using the tech in an industry with a use case similar to yours?
+• Can the vendor’s sales team provide you with positive reviews and ratings from their customers – particularly those who might be using the tech in an industry with a use case like yours?

 • Are software upgrades frequent and easy to manage?